marcellevargas/basic-todo-list/README.md

 ## 🤝 Developer

-This project it was develop by:
+This project was developed by:

 <table>
   <tr>